Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 57: Perf: Optimize performance of utility for faster execution. at 2024-12-26 13:02:29
 * Commit 58: Docs: Update documentation for algorithm for better readability. at 2024-12-30 15:05:24
 * Commit 59: Chore: Add tests for tests for faster execution. at 2024-12-31 17:10:37
+* Commit 60: Docs: Update documentation for script to align with standards. at 2025-01-02 09:12:29